mkbrechtel/patterns/docs/development/design/ddd-reference.md

 Draw from the model the terminology used in the design and the basic assignment of responsibilities.
 The code becomes an expression of the model, so a change to the code may be a change to the model.
 Its effect must ripple through the rest of the project’s activities accordingly.

-To tie the implementation slavishly to a model usually requires software development tools and languages that support a modeling paradigm, such as object-­‐oriented programming.
+To tie the implementation slavishly to a model usually requires software development tools and languages that support a modeling paradigm, such as object-oriented programming.

 Therefore:** **